 The following steps outline how to calculate the Technician Efficiency:

-2. Next, determine the total hours worked (TH).
+2. Determine the actual hours worked (AH).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.